Should You Form an LLC or S-Corp? A Simple Decision Framework

 The S-Corp election adds complexity.
 You'll need to run payroll (even if it's just for yourself), file a separate S-Corp tax return, and potentially pay higher accounting fees.

-The general rule of thumb: if your net business income is consistently above $50,000 per year, the S-Corp election starts to make financial sense.
+A commonly cited rule of thumb among accountants: if your net business income is consistently above $50,000 per year, the S-Corp election generally starts to make financial sense.
 Below that, the tax savings often don't justify the added cost and hassle.

 Some accountants put the threshold at $40K, others at $60K.
 It depends on your specific situation, state taxes, and how much you'd pay in additional accounting fees.